-Buzzsumo is a fairly popular social media tracking tool that helps you find the most shared content for a given topic or competitor.
+Buzzsumo is a fairly popular social networks tracking tool that helps you find the most shared content for a given topic or competitor.

 Let’s say that you want to identify the most shared content related to copywriting.
 All you have to do is type the keyword into the search bar and click the “Go” button.

 Next, you’ll see how number of social shares each piece of content has generated within a period of time (e.g., past year, 6 months):

 Brian Dean did a great job compiling his 200 Google’s Ranking Factors post.